microsoft/RD-Agent/README.md

   You can set your Chat Model and Embedding Model in the following ways:

   > **🔥 Attention**: We now provide experimental support for **DeepSeek** models!
 You can use DeepSeek's official API for cost-effective and high-performance inference.
-See Option 3 below for DeepSeek configuration.
+See the configuration example below for DeepSeek setup.

 - **Using LiteLLM (Default)**: We now support LiteLLM as a backend for integration with multiple LLM providers.
 You can configure in multiple ways: